azure-location

 1. Why do people play games in the dark?

 Because it’s more immersive.
 Darkness removes distractions and makes the screen feel more cinematic.
 Many gamers also find it easier to focus when the surrounding space fades away.
-But without proper ambient lighting, it can strain your eyes.
+Without proper ambient lighting, it can strain your eyes.

 2. Is it okay to play video games in the dark?